Our Lady of Perpetual Help is a local, volunteer-run, charitable organization

 About Our Lady of Perpetual Help

-We are dedicated to welcoming and serving all people in the spirit of the Gospel Message as we strive to provide for those in need, strengthen and preserve family life, and serve the community with dignity and respect.
+The Our Lady of Perpetual Help Food Pantry mission is to welcome and serve people in the spirit of the Gospel of Jesus Christ as we strive to provide for those in need and serve our community with dignity and respect.

 We are more than a food pantry — we teach families how to get back on their feet.